Vector4-new/RobloxFDLauncherLinux/README.md

 (You might not have good experience with non-debian based distros)

-(You might not have good experience with xampp beta)
+(Some clients might not work with xampp)

 ### Current clients and servers:
 Status|Architecture